maheshbabuadapa/Prep/gitcommands.md

 *    `git commit -m "<comments for that commit>"`

 >     Her we will get a commit id
+      which can be used to track the changes

 #### To pull all the changes from remote repository to local: